People with Disability

 - Miscellaneous offences

-WA Police strongly encourages people with disability who are victims of crime to report incidences where the victim believes a criminal offence has been committed against them.
+The WA Police Force strongly encourages people with disability who are victims of crime to report incidences where the victim believes a criminal offence has been committed against them.

-- CrimeStoppers WA is an alternative way for people with a disability to report crime to WA Police.
+- CrimeStoppers WA is an alternative way for people with a disability to report crime to the WA Police Force.